OPEN your business

 - Corporations, limited liability companies, and limited partnerships must file an annual report.
 Profit corporations, nonprofit corporations, limited liability companies and limited partnerships file their annual reports with the Secretary of State and all services are available online at www.sos.wa.gov/corps.

 - Your state’s business license does not need to be renewed.
 However, many specialty licenses, permits, local licenses and professional licenses do require annual renewal.
 Keep track of your renewal dates to ensure your licenses are current and to avoid extra fees.

-- Renewal of contractor registration is required every two years, and cost $113.40.
-You renew your registration with L&I. L&I also renew specialty licenses related to trades (such as electrical, plumber, etc.).
+- Renewal of contractor registration is required every two years, and costs $113.40.
+You renew your registration with L&I. L&I also renews specialty licenses related to trades (such as electrical, plumber, etc.).